 Pay to play and corruption at City Hall must be stopped.
-Tony is taking NO campaign donations, seeking NO endorsements, and will give away his entire salary as Mayor to a voter.
+I am taking NO campaign donations, seeking NO endorsements, and will give away my entire salary as Mayor.

 Ending Pay to Play & the Rampant Corruption at City Hall